-Rather than a specific tool, UN Women utilises the "SMART" approach for monitoring and evaluating programmes - emphasising how indicators need to be specific, measurable, accurate, relevant, and time-bound.
-UN Women also supports and encourages the use of guidance developed by the UN Evaluation Group, which created a document titled Integrating Human Rights and Gender Equality in Evaluations.
+Collaboration with women's organisations on a local level is vital if key stakeholders are to be included within processes.
+Rather than a specific tool, UN Women uses the SMART approach for monitoring and evaluating programmes - emphasising how indicators need to be Specific, Measurable, Accurate, Relevant, and Time-bound.
+UN Women also supports and encourages the use of guidance developed by the UN Evaluation Group, in Integrating Human Rights and Gender Equality in Evaluations.
 UNIDO has also created an Evaluation Group Guide, which includes a guide for integrating gender into evaluation.